coderefinery/installation/_linux/03-python.md

 $ source venv/bin/activate
 ```

-If you really want to install all packages we will use during the course in a
-system-wide fashion, even though this comes with a nonzero risk of conflicts
-arising, you can use your system's root `pip` command.
+We do not recommend to install Python packages system-wide using the root account.

 ### Installing required packages